 - Thoroughly wash your hands and arms with warm, soapy water.
 Personnel should remove their gloves and gowns and wash their hands as the final step in safe microbiological practices

 The use of a UV light should never be a substitute for good decontamination practices.
-If absolutely necessary it should be used in addition to the above decontamination steps.
-To read Nuaire’s full safety guide, click here.
+If absolutely necessary it should be used in addition to the above decontamination steps, you can read Nuaire’s full safety guide for more information.